 Inform the membership of SIG activities through the SIG newsletter.

-- Use the Neurology Section web site for exchange of information between SIG members and as an information resource for other health care professionals.
+- Use the Academy of Neurologic Physical Therapy web site for exchange of information between SIG members and as an information resource for other health care professionals.

 - Act as a liaison between SIG members and organizations with interest in vestibular rehabilitation.

 - Facilitate exchange of information that would impact the treatment of the vestibular patient between researchers and clinicians.

 - Provide educational programming with theAcademy of Neurologic Physical Therapy to include topics of interest to SIG members.

 - Update members regarding current research and treatment through the SIG newsletter and provide a forum for discussion of topics related to vestibular rehabilitation at APTA national meetings.